WinstonWinstonWinston/mint/README.md

 ### Generate

 Before running, you must obtain a trained model checkpoint and update the base filename in `generate.py` to point to it.
 The checkpoint needs to be stored within `mint/EEProjectResults`.
 You must modify the **base directory** used by the script/config so the paths resolve correctly on your system.
+This is located within `generate.py` in a string variable named `base`.

 To obtain samples, `cd` into `mint/EEProjectResults` and run:
 ```bash
 python generate.py
 ```

 This script loads the model and integrates the stochastic interpolant forward in time to generate samples from the trained distribution.
 Outputs are written to `mint/EEProjectResults/output.xyz`.
-It will take 30-40 minutes roughly on an A40.
+It will take 40-45 minutes roughly on an A40.

 You can view the resulting `.xyz` file with Ovito: https://www.ovito.org/.